mohammad-amin-khajeh/tstick.py/README.md

 A simple no-nonsense script that converts images to telegram stickers. input the images as parameters(globbing is accepted as well) and viola your stickers are ready!

+Please note that the image has to have a height or width of at least 512px

 The default output directory is ```"~/Pictures/tstickers"``` however you can override it with the ```-o``` flag.